bibekanandadatta/JHU-Dissertation-Template/README.md

 ## Basic user guidelines

-> [!NOTE]
->
-> Currently, the chapters are filled with randomly generated text by the `blindtext` package.
-Remove them to get started with your writing.

 Overleaf has a huge collection of tutorials and examples on different LaTeX-related typesetting topics (margins and page size, math, table, footnote, and bibliography management).
 You will most likely find what you need there.
 Another useful resource for [writing thesis in LaTeX is here](https://www.khirevich.com/latex/).
 If you would like to do something specific, your best friend is Google; most likely someone on [TeX StackExchange](https://tex.stackexchange.com) has done it before.

 The preamble section of the `00-main.tex` file has been subdivided into multiple sections to make the code understandable and readable.
 A simple descriptions of the sections are below:

 - Most of the necessary variables to customize the format and the style of the document are included at the beginning of the `00-main.tex` file in the `LIST OF VARIABLES FOR FORMATTING` section.
 You can customize different spacing and font style options using these variables.
 For most cases, tweaking these variables to your needs and preferences will be enough to get the desired formatting.
 However, some of these variables have values that may appear arbitrary to the user.
-Those are found by *trial and error* to have a consistent formatting (described above) overriding default LaTeX formatting.
+Those are found by *trial and error* to have a consistent formatting (described above) overriding default formatting offered by the LaTeX report class and added packages.

 - The most common and popular packages for writing a thesis or dissertation are added in the `LaTeX CLASS AND PACKAGES` sections.
 Some packages are loaded with the options specified for formatting purposes.
 For some other packages, options are specified in the `PACKAGE OPTIONS` section.
 Before you add a package, please check if it has already been added.
 Sometimes adding packages in the wrong order may throw a warning or error because of the dependency issue.

 - Based on the declared variables and loaded package options, formatting-related customized settings are available in the `DOCUMENT FORMATTING` section in the `00-main.tex` file.

+> [!TIP]
+>
+> If you change any formatting or do further customization, one of the best possible ways to check consistency in spacing is to load the `fgruler` package as below in the preamble (you can change the options by looking into the documentation of this package).

+    ```
+    \usepackage[unit=in,type=upperleft,color=red,showframe]{fgruler}
+    ```

 - If you do not like the default font (Latin Modern Roman), you can try a different font or combination of font or typeset.
 However, you should be careful about having consistent typesetting, especially between math and text.
 [Follow this discussion on StackExchange to learn more about fonts in LaTeX](https://tex.stackexchange.com/questions/59702/suggest-a-nice-font-family-for-my-basic-latex-template-text-and-math).
 Font package has been loaded using `\usepackage{\FontPackage}` command.
 Depending on the Font you choose, you may have to add additional options there or even a few other commands to make the typography consistent.

 > [!WARNING]
 >
-> Finding a different font that offers consistent text and math typography may require you to add customized commands/ macros.
+> Finding a different font that offers consistent text and math typography may require you to add customized commands/ macros and options.

 - Add your math macros and settings in the `MATH MACROS` section.
 There's a section for non-math `OTHER MACROS` as well.
 Some examples of both types of macros are added there in the template.